UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Summary

-Egyptian-UJaen is the first morphosyntactic treebank created for pre-Coptic Egyptian.
+Egyptian-UJaen is the first dependency treebank created for the morphosyntactic annotation of pre-Coptic Egyptian.
 Its current state (UD v2.15) consists of 1,573 sentences and 14,650 words manually annotated from texts written in Old Egyptian, mainly from the Pyramid Texts.

 # Introduction